Sahana-Sreenath/export-s3-rds-backup/README.md

 ## Requirements

-Ensure that you have your RDS instance available
+Ensure that you have your RDS instance available.
-Have automated backup enabled
+Have automated backup enabled.
-Make sure to have slack webhook url saved in secrets manager in AWS example: `https://hooks.slack.com/services/TJIWSGRGBO/JNFWEBGWURGBERUGBSD12` without quotations
+Make sure to have slack webhook url saved in secrets manager in AWS example: `https://hooks.slack.com/services/TJIWSGRGBO/JNFWEBGWURGBERUGBSD12` without quotations.

 ## Providers